Real Talk, Virtual Faces: Symbolic-Semantic Discourse Geometry of Virtual and Human Influencer Audiences: Methodology

 \paragraph{Context construction.} We build a second formal context per condition where objects are individual comments (not weeks) and attributes are the same 25 binary signals.
 For comment-level rules, we discretise continuous personality traits at the comment level globally, whereas for weekly FCA we discretise weekly-averaged traits locally.

-\paragraph{Rule generation.} We use the Galicia platform's implementation of Valtchev et al.'s approximate algorithm~\cite{Valtchev2002Galicia,Valtchev2004} to generate candidate association rules $X \Rightarrow Y$ ($X \cap Y = \emptyset$, $|X| \leq 3$), derived from the approximate formal concept basis.
+\paragraph{Rule generation.} We use an approximate concept-based rule-mining procedure to generate candidate association rules $X \Rightarrow Y$ ($X \cap Y = \emptyset$, $|X| \leq 3$), derived from closed co-occurrence patterns in the formal context.
 We then filter candidates by support, confidence, and lift:

 Rules are retained if minsup\,$\geq$\,1\%, minconf\,$\geq$\,0.8, and lift\,$>$\,1.2.

 We report \emph{association rules} (statistical regularities quantified by support/confidence/lift), and do not interpret them as logical implications or compute an implication basis (e.g., Duquenne--Guigues). \paragraph{Rule cluster analysis.} We group retained rules by the dominant topic attribute in their antecedent to identify \emph{premise clusters}---interpretable discourse sub-grammars sharing a topic anchor.